wir3z/hubitat/owntracks-hubitat/README.md

 ## Dashboard Web Links
 - Displays direct cloud and local web links for the family, member and recorder maps.
 - Selecting 'Disable cloud links' will prevent access to the web URL endpoints via the cloud links.
+- If the member name is appended to the end of the Google Family Map URL, that member will be used for the auto-zoom distance check.

 # Optional Features - Thumbnails, Recorder, Secondary Hub